Please enable JavaScript to view this page.

 Canika Owen-Robinson

 Canika Owen-RobinsonCanika Owen-Robinson is the Director of The Neighb Community Center and New Business Integration Leader at Savant, bringing over 30 years of experience and dedication to the science field.
 At Savant, she oversees the seamless integration of new lab capabilities—managing equipment selection, evaluation, project execution, and staff training.
-Her leadership extends to capital planning and technical development, ensuring the continued excellence of Savant’s world-class laboratory operations.

 As Coordinator of the Michigan State Conference NAACP ACT-SO Program and Co-Chair of the Saginaw NAACP ACT-SO Program, she has spent nearly three decades mentoring and coaching students, organizing competitions, and fundraising to help youth achieve statewide and national recognition through the Afro-Academic, Cultural, Technological, and Scientific Olympics.